 In Bagan, it was awful but other than that, it was pretty usable.
 I was able to check emails, upload photos, and sit on Facebook.
 I got around 1mbps download speed but I found it fine to use.
 I was expecting to spend my time in Myanmar offline so this was a pleasant surprise.
 Of course, we were only in tourist areas.

 That photo up there is of a breakfast I was given at my guesthouse in Yangon.
 It’s a banana toastie.
 That’s weird, right?
 Also, cucumbers with ketchup and mayonnaise on top.
 Also weird, right?
 On the next day, it was an omelette with carrots, peas, and sweetcorn.

 I didn’t have a single good guesthouse breakfast in Myanmar, so don’t use the free breakfasts as a selling point.
 They were all revolting.
 Instead, head outside and look for a steaming bowl of mohinga instead.

 Every year, I read about how more and more people are visiting Myanmar, and I kind of expected it to be overcrowded and packed with tourists.
 It really didn’t feel like that, and it was so easy to escape the crowds.

 The super popular places, yes.
 Shwedagon Pagoda was full of people at sunset, but Sule and Botataung were quiet in comparison.
 The well-known pagodas were crazy-busy at Bagan, but you often only needed to walk 50 metres to the next one and you’d have it all to yourself.
-Inle Lake can feel a little like a conveyer belt of tourists on boats, chugging along the same route and stopping at all the same stops, but if you decide to spend the day in Nyaung Shwe (the town with all the guesthouses, where you’ll likely be staying), everyone will be on the lake and you’ll be wandering down empty streets.
+Inle Lake can feel a little like a conveyor belt of tourists on boats, chugging along the same route and stopping at all the same stops, but if you decide to spend the day in Nyaung Shwe (the town with all the guesthouses, where you’ll likely be staying), everyone will be on the lake and you’ll be wandering down empty streets.